 6.2.15.1 YANG mapping

-isNullable=true for attributes that are mapped to a leaf shall be mapped to a "mandatory false;" YANG statement.

-isNullable=false for attributes that are mapped to a leaf shall be mapped to a "mandatory true;" YANG statement.

-isNullable=true for an attribute that is mapped to a list or leaf-lists shall be mapped to "min-elements X; (where X is greater than zero.)
+isNullable=false for attributes is not mapped to YANG.
+In this case the attribute’s multiplicity will dictate any YANG mandatory or min-elements statements.
+See table in clause 6.2.13.1.

+isNullable=true shall not be mapped to YANG, because isNullable=true makes the attribute optional to use, which is the default case in YANG, thus it should not be explicitly stated.

-isNullable=true for an attribute that is mapped to a list or leaf-lists shall be mapped to "min-elements 0;".
-However if the minimum multiplicity of the attribute is greater than zero then an additional "must" statement shall be added forbidding any multiplicity values between 1 and the minimum multiplicity (but allowing zero and the minimum).
+A special case is an attribute that is mapped to a list or leaf-lists, is isNullable=true and has a minimum multiplicity greater than zero.
+In this case a "must" statement shall be added to the list/leaf-list forbidding any multiplicity values between 1 and the minimum multiplicity (but allowing zero and the minimum).
+See example below: